 It is first important to cover the early history of Islam and how the doctrine of Taqqiyah developed particularly among one sect of Muslims: Shias.
 Shia-Muslims account for approximately 20% of all Muslims.

-The primary difference between Shias and non-Shias is that the former believe that Ali (the Holy Prophet Muhammad’s younger cousin) was the rightful heir to the leadership of the Muslim community.
+The primary difference between Shias and non-Shias is that the former believe that Ali (the Holy Prophet Muhammad’s younger cousin) was the rightful heir to the leadership of the Muslim community upon the Holy Prophet Muhammad’s (on whom be peace) demise.
 Hence, they do not recognize the leadership (or Caliphate) of Abu Bakar, Umar and Uthman who preceded Ali.
-This belief poses a problem because it is difficult to explain why Ali himself accepted the leadership of the first three Caliphs and, in fact, took bay’ah (pledge of allegiance) at their hands.
+This belief poses a problem because it is difficult to explain why Ali did not refuse to accept the leadership of the first three Caliphs and, in fact, took bay’ah (pledge of allegiance) at their hands.

 The Shia clergy claims that Ali was performing Taqiyyah—meaning that he was hiding his true beliefs to protect himself.
 To support their argument, Shias point to verse 40:29 of the Quran where a man from the family of Pharaoh secretly believed in Moses’s teachings but concealed it for fear of crossing Pharaoh.